Retro Eye care Haitian Deep Dark Default

 Troubleshooting

-No response in STDIO mode STDIO is used as a shell, or the client does not send JSON-RPC over MCP stdio.
-Let an MCP client launch the process; read stderr or logs for diagnostics.
-Usually no.
+No response in STDIO mode STDIO is used as an interactive command-line entry, or the AI application does not launch the MCP process correctly.
+Let the AI application launch ShardingSphere-MCP; inspect stderr or logs/mcp.log for diagnostics.

 Additional notes: